Code-Institute-Submissions/petergalvin-cyber-milestone1/README.md

 CSS code was submitted to jigsaw which highlighted that -ms-flex was an invalid call and that @import on line 6 was not permitted.
 I removed -ms-flex but retained the font import statement.

+## Deployment
+The site is hosted on Github and can be deployed by selecting the site in the 'Settings' option on GitHub pages.

 # Acknowledgements